bpyle02/Portfolio/README.md

 - [x] Fix links on the projects section
 - [ ] Add more to the projects section
 - [x] Add white shadow behind cards in dark mode
-- [ ] Add a sort by category feature
+- [x] Add a sort by category feature
 - [ ] Finish blog page with search feature
+- [x] Add a photo gallery page